 Rabida Red Sand Beach

-Rabida Island also know as Jervis Island is one of the most volcanically varied islands of this archipelago.
+Rabida Island also known as Jervis Island is one of the most volcanically varied islands of this archipelago.
 Geologically consisting of eroded hills and lava emitted from spatter cones that have resulted in Island’s striking colors.
-A visit begins with a wet landing on the deep maroon colored northern beach.
+A visit begins with a wet landing on the deep maroon-colored northern beach.

 A noisy colony of sea lions lives on the beach, and a short trail inland is a good place to observe land birds such as finches, doves, yellow warblers, and mockingbirds.

-Hidden behind a narrow strip of green salt bush is a briny lagoon where flamingos may be found, sometimes even nesting.
+Hidden behind a narrow strip of the green saltbush is a briny lagoon where flamingos may be found, sometimes even nesting.
 These large pink birds live in shallow saltwater lagoons.
 Feeding 7-12 hours a day primarily on the pink shrimp larva and water boatman that give them their color.

 Snorkeling along the rocks at the east end of the beach may reveal many of the reef fish common to these waters and the ever-present sea lions.

 Continuing up the rocky red cliffs a short 15-20 minute walk leads to a cliff overhang with a fantastic view of the cove with the ocean, lagoon, and scarlet cliffs.